intergalacticfm/plugin.video.intergalacticfm/.development/overview.md

 **Genre** (one to three genres): *electro, acid, italo, disco*

-**Plot** (twenty to thirty words): *DRAFT: Cybernetic Broadcasting System dominates our galaxy for over a decade.
+**Plot** (twenty to thirty words): *Cybernetic Broadcasting System dominates our galaxy for over a decade.
 This stream is non-commercial, non-conventional and nothing like it can be encountered on any planet.
 There is no escaping CBS TV.*

 **Poster** (1000 x 1500 PNG, main logo in center):
 ![Poster](../resources/cbstv-poster.png "Poster")